jacecotton/tcds/utilities/WebComponent/README.md

   updatedCallback(state, props) {
     // The component's state or prop has been updated.
-    // This also runs once after mounting, and after any
+    // This also runs once after mounting, and after all
-    // time an "update" event is dispatched on `this`.
+    // "update" events are dispatched on `this` within a
+    // single animationFrame.
   }
 }
 ```